5 million people are finding meaning in Madailein's Jungian dream symbolism articles. She is grateful for every reader—yep, that means you!

 In one episode, the Ralph puts on a zip-up sheep costume to trick Sam and steal his sheep.
 Sam is neither fooled nor amused as he unzips Ralph's disguise.
 After unmasking, or rather, unzipping him, all that saves Ralph from Sam's wrath is the sound of the time clock whistle signaling the work day's end.

 Unfortunately, we're not always as sharp as Sam Sheepdog.
 We allow anyone sporting a seemingly kind smile into our lives, failing to check for fangs past the lips.

 Sometimes our intuition warns us that something is amiss.
 We'll feel just a bit uneasy around a person for no discernible reason.
 Or we'll find ourselves trying to avoid someone and feel guilty for it because the person just seems so nice.
 We discount intuition because it seems ridiculous.

 Intuition feels ridiculous because it accesses information the brain overrides.
 Dreams will sometimes try to reinforce intuitive information previously ignored.

 If you're dreaming of a bad wolf, look around and see where the wolf is.
 Is it at home?
 At work?
 At school?
-On a road you travel or a place you frequent?
-Carefully examine your life and ask yourself if there are any pricks of intuition you've felt and ignored—be Sam Sheepdog and don't be fooled by a wolves wearing wool.
+On a road, you travel or a place you frequent?
+Carefully examine your life and ask yourself if there are any pricks of intuition you've felt and ignored—be Sam Sheepdog and don't be fooled by a wolf wearing wool.

 Wolves in Literature